azkiflay/kubernetes/README.md

   kubectl version
 ```
 ## Pods
-Specifically, applications run inside containers, which are in turn organized in Pods.
+In EKS and other Kubernetes services, applications run inside containers, which are in turn organized in Pods.
 One or more containers sharing the same namespace form a Pod in Kubernetes.
 To interact with the cluster, **kubectl** is used by an EKS administrator to deploy, update, or delete applications on the cluster.

 To facilitate the communication of the **kubectl** tool with the API server, the certificate, DNS name and other details can be configured in the local host's "**$HOME/.kube** directory as shown below.
 ```bash
   aws eks update-kubeconfig --name azkiflay --region us-east-1
 ```
 Figure 10 shows ...

 To view the Kubernetes objects being created before it is sent to the API server, its manifest file can be reviewed as follows.